Braeside Park

 Braeside Park is a 310 ha metropolitan, recreational and conservation park in the south-eastern Melbourne suburb of Braeside.

 History

 Before European settlement, the Bunurong people lived in and around the area for thousands of years.
-In 1851, the Colony of Victoria was established after separation from New South Wales; leases leases held by squatters were withdrawn and the land was surveyed, divided into portions and auctioned.
+In 1851, the Colony of Victoria was established after separation from New South Wales; leases held by squatters were withdrawn and the land was surveyed, divided into portions and auctioned.
 The park since had a history of various owners and land uses.
 In 1982, Parks Victoria, assumed responsibility for Braeside park.

 Geography

 The park's natural environment includes wetlands, heathlands and red gum woodlands.

 The wetlands are made up of herbaceous native and introduced plant species which provide habitat for water-dependent birds.
 The heathland is located on sandy well-drained soil with vegetation including trees (mostly the manna gum), shrubs, sedges, grasses, groundcovers and herbs.
 The red gum woodlands consists of river red gums and a grassland of introduced grasses, mostly pasture grasses, due to the area's history of cattle grazing.